-ULTRA-AUTOMATED does not mean the house becomes a plaything for a smart phone.
-It does mean that thousands of sensors, hundreds of actuators and more than half a hundred computers and controllers work together to recognize the needs of both the occupants and the structure, and as much as we can make happen, satisfies those needs without requiring human participation.
+CYBERNETIC adds memory and adaptability to the idea of self-controlled (not remote-controlled) true automation.
+Thousands of sensors, hundreds of actuators and almost a hundred computers and controllers work together to recognize the needs of both the occupants and the structure, and as much as we can make happen, satisfies those needs without requiring human participation.

 The Book of The House